 Though their large size can be intimidating, the Neapolitan mastiff dog breed is a gentle giant that makes an excellent family pet.
 These dogs love their families unconditionally but are wary of strangers.
-There is no doubt these dogs will protect you from an intruder.
-Their fearless and protective attitude is sure to frighten any unwanted visitors.
+There is no doubt these dogs will protect you from an intruder, as their fearless and protective attitude is sure to frighten any unwanted visitors.

 In general, Neapolitan mastiffs are quite low-maintenance, easy-going pets.
-Like all pets, they have their quirks.
-Here is everything you need to know about this adorably huge dog breed.
+Like all pets, these huge dogs have their quirks.

 Height: 24 to 31 inches

 Coat and Color: Neapolitan mastiffs can appear black, blue, mahogany, and tawny in color.
 They may also have a brindle pattern on their short coat.